 Tuesdays, 6:30–7:30 am Meets via Zoom presently.

-The men are currently studying the book of Nahum.
+The men are currently studying the book of Matthew.

 This blessing comes with great responsibility because the Lord desires godly offspring (Mal 3:15; Gen 18:18-19).